chrisullyott/tech-lists/README.md

 # tech-lists

-Lists of tech industry terms.
+Lists of web and tech industry terms.